 For Staffanstorp, the U18 results in Lund confirmed the club’s strength in the younger competitive categories and gave its athletes another important step in their development.

-Landvetter Judoklubb Combined Medals with Team Spirit
+Landvetter Judoklubb Combined Medals, Team Spirit and a Full Club Effort

 IK Västra Mölndal Took Four Medals on Day One